Kia Ora! Visit Whakarewarewa!

 Whakarewarewa is a living Māori village where the inhabitants, the Tūhourangi Ngāti Wāhiao people, are descendants of the Polynesian people who arrived in New Zealand about a thousand years ago.

 Our guide in Whakarewarewa is one of the local men with indigenous background.
-He gives us a brief introduction to their culture, their language and the daily practices in the Whakarewarewa village.
+He gives a brief introduction to their culture, their language and the daily practices in the Whakarewarewa village.

 New Zealand North Island 8 days